KBoa1802/RideShareDatabase/README.md

 # RideShareDatabase
-My group took on the task on making SQL code around the idea of a ride sharing app.
+# Overview
-The code was required to a number of entity and relationships
+The task was making database for ride-sharing app.
+The database had requirements that had to fulfilled, such as minimum entites.
+The databses house 7+ entieies with relationships to on another and defiend classes for entered data.